compose-dev/compose/README.md

 ### Compose Cloud (recommended)

-Compose offers a generous free tier that includes unlimited usage for solo-developers, and only requires a credit card once you invite your team.
+Compose offers a generous free tier that includes unlimited usage for solo-developers, no credit card required.
 You can sign up at [app.composehq.com](https://app.composehq.com/auth/signup).

 ### Self-hosted